 Dolby Atmos and DTS audio

 The sound processing tech in LG's OLEDs should help create a more immersive sound experience.
 It does this by creating object-based sound effects, which should make it seem as though the TV audio is all around you rather than coming directly from the TV.
-In theory, this means that the sound of a plane taking off on screen would seem to come from above you or the sound of talking crowd would surround you if the action is taking place in a stadium for example.
+In theory, this means that the sound of a plane taking off on screen would seem to come from above you or the sound of talking crowd would surround you if the action is taking place in a stadium, for example.

-Some of LG's 2018 TVs support voice control through the remote, letting you search for specific channels and apps, or look up films of a certain genre or starring a specific actor.
+Voice search will still feature and you'll be able to search for specific channels and apps, or look up films of a certain genre or starring a specific actor.
 If you have an Amazon Echo or Google Home you can use those to control your TV rather than the remote.

 The W8 looks almost identical to last year's W7.
 The TV, which is designed to be wall mounted, is a paper-thin OLED panel attached to a separate sound bar - LG calls the design 'picture-on-wall'.